-By using their own sorting and material recovery facility, providing a waste collection service, recycling, helping businesses to become more eco friendly and most importantly provide awareness and sustainable practical solutions.
+By using their own sorting and material recovery facility.
+They also provide a waste collection service and recycling.
+A great impact is helping businesses to become more eco-friendly and most importantly provide awareness and sustainable practical solutions.
 Their programs are focused on everybody in Bali, from businesses to local communities.

 The latter includes creating awareness among the young Balinese.
-Reef Check visits schools and communities and organizes activities such as beach clean ups, field visits and workshops.
-Here the main message is that a healthy reef is important for the communities' livelihood and their food security.
+Reef Check visits schools and communities and organizes activities such as beach clean-ups, field visits, and workshops.
+The main message is that a healthy reef is important for the communities’ livelihood and food security.

-You can volunteer at Reef Check if you want to help them spread the awareness of the importance of the reefs in Bali.
-On their website, they list upcoming events and or other possibilities you are able to contribute to.
+You can volunteer at Reef Check if you want to help them spread awareness.
+They list upcoming events on their website plus other possibilities you are able to contribute to.

 This Indonesian non-profit organization aims together with its international networks to protect the wildlife and forest of Indonesia and to prevent illegal trade and exploitation.

 ProFauna has established an office in Bali mainly due to the illegal trade of sea turtles.
 Today together with other international organizations the trade has dropped with 80%.
-This organization now continues to protect the sea turtles and other wildlife in Bali through active law enforcement assistance, education at schools, campaigns and preservation.
+This organization now continues to protect the sea turtles and other wildlife in Bali.
+They have booked successes through active law enforcement assistance, education at schools, campaigns, and preservation

 Do you want to help ProFauna at saving the sea turtles in Bali?
-They offer volunteer programs in West Bali where you, together with the local community can assist in taking care, relocating and releasing of the hatchlings.
+They offer volunteer programs in West Bali.
+You can assist the local community in taking care, relocating, and releasing of the hatchlings.

-This inspiring project aims at conserving and reviving traditional weaving technique and natural dying on various Indonesian islands.
-These local practices are stimulated resulting in an amazing sustainable, natural and traditional work of art which at the same time ensures that this cultural heritage regains appreciation.
+This inspiring project aims at conserving and reviving traditional weaving techniques and natural dying on various Indonesian islands.
+These local practices are stimulated resulting in an amazing sustainable, natural and traditional work of art.
+At the same time, it ensures that this cultural heritage regains appreciation.

-This non-profit humanitarian organization provides free education, training and assistance to poor communities while focusing on environmental sustainability to ensure future prospects.
-Underprivileged women and children gain valuable skills in sustainable agriculture, town planning and eco-tourism resulting in eco-friendly jobs and business opportunities.
+This non-profit humanitarian organization provides free education, training, and assistance to poor communities.
+At the same time, they focus on environmental sustainability to ensure future prospects.
+Underprivileged women and children gain valuable skills in sustainable agriculture, town planning, and eco-tourism resulting in eco-friendly jobs and business opportunities.

-If you are interested in their work and want to see more on what kind of positive impacts their projects have, you can visit the R.O.L.E.
-Foundation in Nusa Dua.
-They have great tours for kids and adults.
+If you are interested in their work and want to see more on what kind of positive impacts their projects have, head over to ROLE’s Eco Park.
+Sip some fresh, home-made Jamu and lemongrass tea, meet the locals, and learn about what you can do to help our environment.

 Bali Kids aims at helping poor children by providing quality medical treatment and health education.
 Registered orphanages and poor children from local villages are able to get free treatment at their center.
-If the child needs to be hospitalized then accommodation is provided, as well.
+If the child needs to be hospitalized then accommodation is provided too.

-Besides their sponsorship and school programs the Bali Childrens Project also supports really poor families to ensure that the family conditions are stable, and the children are able to go to school.
-While education is essential, the cultural heritage is just as important.
-The project also provides the possibility for the children to learn more about the Balinese art and music so it will be conserved for future generations.
+Besides their sponsorship and school programs, the Bali Children’s Project also supports really poor families to ensure that the family conditions are stable, and the children are able to go to school.
+While education is essential, cultural heritage is just as important.
+The project also provides the possibility for the children to learn more about Balinese art and music so it will be conserved for future generations.

 Their centers are found nearby Ubud and Tulamben (East Bali).
 Visit their website to find details on how to volunteer, and the facilities provided.